rob-myers/rob-myers.github.io/docs/daily-todos.md

 ## 12/4/2020

 - Expand [background document](./background.md).
+- List slow examples and provide speed-up via new binary `expr`.

+### Summary

+- Expand background: started explaining the language in more detail.
+- Slow examples + speed-up: see `bash-examples.md` and `ExprBinary`.

+## 13/4/2020

-- Start cleaning the `LevelWorker`: what to clean?
+- Start cleaning `LevelWorker`: what to clean?
 - Start implementing signal-handling properly in `OsWorker`.
 - Start implementing `ViewGraph` in `LevelWorker` i.e. data structure for ray-casting.

 ### Summary

-- Expand background: started explaining the language in more detail.
-- ...
+- What to clean: remove larger tiles